kyledobash/Resort-Conditions/README.md

 - Recent tweets related to the resorts.
 - UDOT roadcam live feed images for real-time views of road conditions.
 - Weather forecasts and conditions for the past, present, and future.
 - Lift status information to know which lifts are operational.
+- Snow conditions/Base Measurements

 ## Technologies Used